toluLajide/Portfolio/README.md

 The file was acquired from [Kaggle](https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset)

 ### Tools
-Excel - Data Cleaning and Analysis: (FIle)
+Excel - Data Cleaning and Analysis: (File)

 ### Data Cleaning
 In the intitial data preparation phase I: